 |

 A.J.
-Bond began his film career as a child actor appearing in several Canadian films, most notably Gary Burns’ Kitchen Party.
-In 2003, A.J. graduated from the UBC Film Programme where he produced the award-winning short, Why the Anderson Children Didn’t Come to Dinner (TIFF ’03).
-A.J. began working as a producer on several successful short films including The Saddest Boy in the World (TIFF ’06) and The Patterns Trilogy (TIFF ’06) both with director Jamie Travis.
-A.J. formed the production company The Siblings in 2006 with Amy Belling to produce his debut as a writer and director, the award-winning short film Hirsute.
-The short premiered at the Toronto International Film Festival in 2007 and went on to play at over 50 film festivals around the world.
+Bond is an award-winning filmmaker and storyteller with a background in acting and a bold sense of design.
+A.J. began his film career as a child actor before graduating from the UBC Film Program where he produced the breakthrough short, Why the Anderson Children Didn’t Come to Dinner (TIFF ’03).
+A.J. went on to produce several other successful short films with director Jamie Travis, including The Saddest Boy in the World (TIFF ’06) and The Patterns Trilogy (TIFF ’06).
+A.J. formed the production company The Siblings in 2006 with Amy Belling to produce his debut as a writer and director, the comedic time travel short Hirsute.
+The film premiered at the Toronto International Film Festival and went on to play at over 50 film festivals around the world.
 Hirsute won 9 film festival prizes and was nominated for 7 Leo Awards.
-A.J. has been invited to attend both the Berlinale Talent Campus and TIFF Talent Lab as an emerging writer/director.
-His most recent short film, the mystery/fantasy Madame Perrault’s Bluebeard, had its international premiere at Clermont-Ferrand and won 3 Leo Awards.
-A.J. recently completed his first feature film, Stress Position, and is developing the psychological thriller Wisteria.
+Most recently, A.J.released his award-winning first feature, the documentary-thriller Stress Position.
+A.J. has been invited to attend the Berlinale Talent Campus and TIFF's Talent Lab and Pitch This competition, and is currently developing his next feature film. |

 NEWS